zh1huang/tp/docs/DeveloperGuide.md

 #### Design considerations:

-* Aspect: How to change a cerntain property precisely
+* Aspect: How to change a certain property precisely
     * Alternative 1 (current choice): Let the user specify which property to edit using `/p` flag.
         * Pros: Only need to change one property.
         * Cons: Need one additional step to check which property is selected by the user.